appcelerator-forks/ti-swift-watch-test/README.md

 Also if I changed the watch project I found it was better to delete the Ti build dir before re running.

-The only thig I did was to use XCode and set up a phone sim with a watch sim for testing.
+The only other thing I did was to use XCode (Window->Devices) to set up a phone sim with a watch sim for testing.

 ## Screen Shots